zohreh-aaa/DNN-old/README.md

 Notes
 -----

-1- We used the same recommended settings of LSC and DSC hyperparameters (upper bound, lower bound, number of buckets, etc.) as in the original paper for the diferent models and datasets in our experiments.
+1- We used the same recommended settings of LSC and DSC hyperparameters (upper bound, lower bound, number of buckets, etc.) as in the original paper for the different models and datasets in our experiments.

-2- For the LeNet1 model, we use the same setting as LeNet5 model.
+2- For the LeNet1 model, we use the same setting as the LeNet5 model.

-3- For speed-up, you can use GPU-based tensorflow by changeing the Colab Runtime.
+3- For speed-up, you can use GPU-based TensorFlow by changing the Colab Runtime.

 References
 -----